dibeesh/esigrate/README.md

 # nomad

-A Clojure library designed to Migrate/Copy ElasticSearch indexes
+A Clojure library designed to Migrate/Copy pre 1.0 ElasticSearch indexes to latest version

 Post a json based structure similar to the following edn to start migration: